jjn7702/SECJ1023-PT2/Submission/sec08_23242/3Square/Proposal/Readme.md

 financial needs to determine whether they qualify for this scholarship or not.The system aims to provide the opportunity for students to complete their studies regardless of financial constraints .

+---
+**Objective**

-System objectives and/or purpose, what the user can achieve/do in the system Student would not miss the scholarship
+1) Student would not miss the scholarship
-Assigns scholarship that fulfill the requirements based on student’s information (based on faculty/ course/ family income group)
+2) Assigns scholarship that fulfill the requirements based on student’s information
-To encourage students to pursue higher education by providing financial support.
+3) To encourage students to pursue higher education by providing financial support.

+---
-How to use the system .
+**How to use the system**
-User registration / login
+  - User registration / login
-User registration
+    - User registration
             New user need to sign in by using the basic information such
             as the name and email  in the scholarship application system to create an account .

 User profile management
 Users need to update their profile information which include age , full name and profile picture.
 Home page